Google, Viacom win dismissal of children's web privacy lawsuit

 Chesler dismissed other claims last July, and said the plaintiffs cannot amend their lawsuit again.
 The litigation against Mountain View, California-based Google and New York-based Viacom began in 2012.

-Evan Rosenberg, a lawyer for the children, did not respond on Wednesday to requests for comment.
+Lawyers for the children did not immediately respond on Wednesday to requests for comment.
+Google and Viacom did not immediately respond to similar requests.

-A Nickelodeon spokesman said the Viacom unit is pleased with the dismissal.
-A Google spokesman declined to comment.